Fishing on Rainy Lake is fantastic!

 Our Captains would be happy to show you and your friends how to catch trophy Walleyes and Smallmouth Bass.
 Below are their rates for full-day and half-day trips.
 For those essentials out on the lake, whatever we don’t have, we can get for you!
 We have outboard oil and premium grade gasoline available on-site, as well as ice and beverages for your coolers.
 If a shorelunch is your desire (we highly recommend it!) our kitchen will furnish your guide with the necessary supplies to make yours a meal to remember.

-NOT INCLUDED by GUIDES: Gas, Oil, ice, beverages, shore lunch, bait and tackle, licenses.
+Typically NOT INCLUDED by GUIDES: Gas, Oil, ice, beverages, shore lunch, bait and tackle, licenses.
 Half Days typically run from 8:00 AM to 1:00 PM, or 12:00 PM to 5:00 PM.
 Shore lunches cannot be done on a Half Day trip.
 Fishing Guides are independent from the Thunderbird Lodge, and should be booked directly through them.
 Contact us for fishing guide suggestions.
-Guide rates are approximate as each guide’s rate may vary slightly.

 Ontario Canada Fishing Information